 - Intensity- Quality instead of quantity.
 Work hard for shorter periods of time, rather than moderate effort for longer periods of time.

 - Specificity- Be specific in your drills to match the skill the athlete requires for the sport.

 - Individuality- Every athlete is an individual and will need individual attention.

 - Safety - make sure the environment where the athlete is training is safe, and teach proper techniques.

 Remember there are many athletes who do not train appropriately and are inactive in the off season.
-Punishing them by overworking their body the first week or two can lead to a nagging or serious injury, with the possibility of having to sit out part of, or the entire, season.
-By training properly athletes can be prepared for the start of the season both mentally and physically, decreasing their risk of injury and allowing them to have fun while participating in their sport.
+Punishing them by overworking their body the first week or two can lead to a nagging or serious injury, with the possibility of having to sit out during the season.
+By training properly, athletes can be prepared for the start of the season both mentally and physically, decreasing their risk of injury and allowing them to have fun while participating in their sport.